Residential Tuition :

 Through psychology simulations and hands-on neurology workshops, you will explore the relationships between the brain and human behavior.
 Whether you are interested in the physical aspect of the brain and central nervous system or more intrigued by human behavior and thought processes, connect with professionals that have a background in both psychology and neuroscience.

-Excursions may include visits to local medical and research facilities in Boston.
+Excursions in Boston – Students may visits to local medical and research facilities in Boston.

 Meet your instructor